murtaja1/odoo_notes/README.md

 ## fields:

-many2one field: like a selection field with data from another model: used like:
+`many2one field`: like a selection field with data from another model: used like:

 ```